MicrosoftDocs/ai-builder/ai-builder-docs/use-prebuilt-contract-processing-power-automate.md

 ms.reviewer: angieandrews
 ---

-# Use the contract prebuilt model in Power Automate
+# Use the contract processingprebuilt model in Power Automate

-In this article, you learn how to create a flow that uses the contract model.
+In this article, you learn how to create a flow that uses the contract processing model.

 1. Sign in to [Power Automate](https://flow.microsoft.com/).
 1. On the navigation pane to the left, select **My flows**, and then select **New flow** > **Instant cloud flow** in the command bar at the top.